TruStage Insurance Review & Complaints

 There is also a guaranteed acceptance version of the whole life that requires no medical questions at all.
 Because of this, the death benefit amounts available are lower, between $1,000 and $25,000, making this a likely choice for a final expenses plan.
 This plan can be issued between 45 and 80 years old, and again the premium is level for the duration of the policy as long as premiums are paid.

-There are no health questions for this product and acceptance is guaranteed—this makes sense since AD&D only pays out for accidents and not on illnesses.
+There are no health questions for this product, and acceptance is guaranteed—this makes sense since AD&D only pays out for accidents and not on illnesses.

 We ran a quote for a 30-year-old male for term life insurance.
 Our rate quote came back at $42.50 a month for $100,000 in coverage, which matches the rate shown in the chart for that age band.

-This is a pretty expensive quote, even considering that the coverage is simplified issue with no medical exam.
-It is also important to take a look at the chart and see how the coverage increases in cost over time.
+This is a pretty expensive quote, even considering that the coverage is a simplified issue with no medical exam.
+It is also important to look at the chart and see how the coverage increases in cost over time.
 By the age of 50, after 20 years of coverage, this policy will cost the same person $114.50.

 By comparison, we ran a whole life quote for the same amount and the same death benefit and came back with a rate of $83.00.
 That is lower, but it should be noted that this premium stays the same for the duration while the term starts lower.
-It is important to look at how long you want the coverage to last and how much you’ll pay over the duration of coverage.
+It is important to look at how long you want the coverage to last and how much you will pay over the duration of coverage.
 If you are looking for coverage to last into your senior years, whole will probably cost less in the long run.

 We also looked at the guaranteed acceptance life, bumping our sample age up to 45 to meet the minimum issue age.
 A policy with $10,000 in coverage came back at $50.00 a month.

-All of these rates are higher than what we have seen elsewhere for similar coverage, even with simplified or guaranteed issue options.
+These rates are higher than what we have seen elsewhere for similar coverage, even with simplified or guaranteed issue options.
 It is also worth noting that the company does charge a tobacco use surcharge on term policies with a face value above $100,000.

-Claims can be filed Monday through Friday 7:00 a.m. to 7:00 p.m. by calling the toll-free number found in the claims FAQ section of the website.
+Claims can be filed Monday through Friday from 7:00 a.m. to 7:00 p.m. by calling the toll-free number found in the claims FAQ section of the website.
 An email address and mailing address are also provided.

 Claims are handled through CUNA Mutual Group, of which parent company and underwriter CMFG is a part.
 As an agency and consumer-facing brand, TruStage itself does not administer policies or handle claims.

 We also looked at the CMFG Life Insurance BBB page, which also shows an A+ rating.
-There are 28 complaints filed here, and two reviews.
+There are 28 complaints filed here and two reviews.
 Both are negative and are in regards to billing.

-TruStage markets through credit unions, which is how most people are likely to find them, and draws customers in with the free basic AD&D offer after which they will attempt to upsell to more coverage.
+TruStage life insurance company markets through credit unions, which is how most people are likely to find the company, and draws customers in with the free basic AD&D offer.
+It will attempt to upsell to more coverage.